-To a great extent, this also affects parents of teenagers, who are being encouraged to consider every little friction and identity-building exercise on the teen’s part as part of their overall negative attitude to adults and authority.
+To a great extent, this also affects parents of teenagers, encouraging them to view every little friction and identity-building exercise on the teen’s part as part of their overall negative attitude to adults and authority.

-Yesterday evening, however, Channel Ten in Australia showed a piece titled “Teen Trouble?” in which a mother and her 3 wonderful teenagers were interviewed, having gone through Ronit’s coaching programs.
+Yesterday evening, however, Channel Ten in Australia showed a piece titled “Teen Trouble?” which is an interview with a mother and her 3 wonderful teenagers.
+Both mother and teens have gone through Ronit’s coaching programs.
 Ronit was also interviewed as a parenting expert with some tips on how to get along well with teenage children and build strong relationships with them.

 Here is the video for your viewing pleasure:

-The next parenting workshop open to the public in Brisbane will be on the 30th of October and bookings are available for groups and organizations anywhere in Australia and around the world.
+The next parenting workshop open to the public in Brisbane will be on the 30th of October.
+Bookings are available for groups and organizations anywhere in Australia and around the world.